esttorhe/esttorhe.github.io/source/_posts/2015-07-20-Xcode-Plugins.markdown

 ![](https://github.com/kattrali/deriveddata-exterminator/raw/master/docs/menu.png)
 >Sometimes Xcode needs a friendly helping hand with cleaning out the Derived Data for a project.
 The Exterminator makes this quick and easy.

 We've all been at that point in life where `Xcode` simply decides to stop giving a crap about the compiling and correct construction of our bundles.
-Compile warnings, pieces of code we have 💥 nuked into oblivion are giving compile errors and some beheviors we have ensured are no longer present in our code are happening when running on the simulator… :/ and who is to blame!?? none other than `Derived Data` folders with stale files…
+Compile warnings, pieces of code we have 💥 nuked into oblivion are giving compile errors and some beheviors we have ensured are no longer present in our code are happening when running on the simulator… :/ and who is to blame? ¯\\\_(ツ)\_/¯ none other than `Derived Data` folders with stale files…

 ---